santiaghini/superhero-api-test/README.md

 # albo-test
-This repo is a test app developed my me as an exercise to measure my skills for albo.

 The app itself is useful to get information from the Marvel API and help the people at Albo know about the people that contributed to a character (like Iron Man or Captain America!).

 ### Instructions: